Functional Programming Concepts Every Developer Should Know

 • Testability: Pure functions are easier to test because they depend solely on inputs.

-• Composability: Small reusable functions compose into larger pipelines that are readable and maintainable.
+• Composability: Small reusable functions compose into larger pipelines.

 • Predictability: Reducing side effects simplifies debugging and refactoring.